nycdb/nycdb/src/README.md

 ### Using docker and docker-compose

+Clone the nycdb repository to your computer, open the terminal, and set your working directory to the location of the cloned nycdb folder using `cd <filepath>`

 To get started all you have to do is run `docker-compose up`.

 On the first run Docker will take longer to downloads and build the images.
 It will start a Postgres server on port 5432 of your local machineYou can also press
 <kbd>CTRL</kbd>-<kbd>C</kbd> at any point to stop the server.

-In a separate terminal, you will be able to now use the nycdb cli: `docker-compose run nycdb --help`
+In a separate terminal, you will be able to now use the nycdb cli: `docker-compose run nycdb --help`.

+You will not have any data loaded when you create your local instance of the db.
+Use functions like `--download` and `--load` to add datasets to your local database, for example: `docker-compose run nycdb --download <dataset>`

 You can also open a python3 shell: `docker-compose run --entrypoint=python3 nycdb` or run the test suit `docker-compose run --entrypoint="pytest tests" nycdb`